ScooloV/bbpedia/docs/death_zone/new_inducements.md

 *be surprised.
 They've never yet* *convinced another team to visit* *and play there...*

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: GALANDRIL SILVERWATER 40,000
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: GALANDRIL SILVERWATER 40,000
-G0LD PIECES, AVAILABLE T0 ANY TEAM WITH THE 'ELVEN KINGD0MS LEAGUE' SPECIAL RULE
+GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'ELVEN KINGD0MS LEAGUE' SPECIAL RULE
 *For several decades, there has been one name regarded* *above all others in the field of cheerleading: Galandril* *Silverwater.
 From